axelarnetwork/axelar-core/docs/cli/axelard_tx_nexus.md

 - [axelard tx nexus deregister-chain-maintainer](axelard_tx_nexus_deregister-chain-maintainer.md) - deregister a validator as a chain maintainer for the given chains
 - [axelard tx nexus register-asset-fee](axelard_tx_nexus_register-asset-fee.md) - register fees for an asset on a chain
 - [axelard tx nexus register-chain-maintainer](axelard_tx_nexus_register-chain-maintainer.md) - register a validator as a chain maintainer for the given chains
-- [axelard tx nexus set-transfer-rate-limit](axelard_tx_nexus_set-transfer-rate-limit.md) - set transfer rate limit for an asset on a chain
+- [axelard tx nexus retry-failed-message](axelard_tx_nexus_retry-failed-message.md) - retry routing a failed general message